 Industrial lighting, an indispensable element of retro design

-Wall lamps, ceiling lights, lanterns and other kinds of lights create their very own atmosphere in your room.
+industrial wall lights, industrial ceiling lights, candle lanterns and other kinds of lights create their very own atmosphere in your room.
 They are ideal for highlighting your vintage items and furniture.
-Vintage industrial lights can change the look of a room, depending on the strength of the light and the model's design.
+Vintage industrial lighting can change the look of a room, depending on the strength of the light and the model's design.
 A ceiling light is aesthetically appealing so it needs to be in a prominent place and to go well with the room's décor.
 For a boudoir vintage design, Victorian lights featuring candles or velvet or silk-covered lampshades are the perfect match.
 A wooden vintage lamp would suit a rural vintage interior design excellently.
 Or, if you are a lover of industrial vintage design, you may be won over by the famous articulated Jieldé lamp.

 Designer industrial tables

-In addition to vintage lights, designer tables are a very important item of furniture in a household.
+In addition to vintage lights, a vintage table is a very important item of furniture in a household.
 This is where the family eats, works and enjoys quality time together.
 When choosing a new table, two criteria are important: what is the table going to be used for and what kind of décor does your living room have?

 Leather sofas and Chesterfield armchairs